-As I said above, the Jazz were not supposed to or were not expected to make the playoffs.
+As I said above, the Jazz were not expected to make the playoffs.
 They greatly exceeded expectations, grabbing the fifth seed only after losing to who became the third seed in the Portland Trail Blazers on the final day of the regular season.
 One game separated the fifth and third seed, so not only did the Jazz have the same record as the fourth seeded Thunder at 48-34, but even without home court advantage, they proved themselves the better team.
-I have nothing more to say, because even though the Jazz lost in five to the Rockets in the semifinals; the West is just tough.
+I have nothing more to say, because even though the Jazz lost in five to the Rockets in the semifinals, the West is just tough.
 It’s hard to win games with only one guy getting the offense going, of course the point guard in Snyder’s offense helps facilitate, but Mitchell is indisputably the guy on the Jazz.
 What else did you expect once they exceeded all your other expectations?

 Defensive Player of the Year

 Rudy Gobert won in the second-most straightforward award.
-Anthony Davis had a good case since I already noted he anchored this defense and held his team together in DeMarcus Cousin’s absence, but Cousins isn’t that great of a defender anyway, so I’m unsure if that really matters.
+Anthony Davis had a good case since I already noted he anchored his team’s defense and held them together in DeMarcus Cousin’s absence, but Cousins isn’t that great of a defender anyway, so I’m unsure if that really matters.
 In the end, although he is obviously one of the five best defenders in the NBA, and one of the most versatile, his team did not stack up to either the Jazz or the 76ers.
 The 76ers played the fourth fastest pace in the NBA, and impressively enough, had the fourth highest defensive rating in the NBA.

 Both the Jazz and the 76ers have nearly identical advanced defensive stats, but where the differences lie is how the Jazz could not defend the three as well as the 76ers, as the Jazz allowed 36.5% of threes against them to go in, compared to the 76ers 34.2%, and the Jazz even allowed teams to have a higher percentage of three point attempts than the 76ers.
-Where I give the nod to Gobert however, is where I see the Jazz allowed more teams to shoot closer to the basket than the 76ers; 25.4% to 23.8%, but the Jazz allowed a 65.5% field goal percentage from 0-3 feet, and the 76ers allowed 66% at the same distance.
+Where I give the nod to Gobert however, is where I see the Jazz allowed more teams to shoot closer to the basket than the 76ers; 25.4% to 23.8%, but the Jazz allowed a 65.5% field goal percentage from 0-3 feet, while the 76ers allowed 66% at the same distance.
 It doesn’t sound like much, but when you realize the Jazz play at the sixth slowest pace in the NBA, allowing opposing teams to average only 83 possessions a game, you realize not all percentages are created equal.
 The Jazz funneled guys to Gobert, taking away opportunities for opposing teams to take a better look elsewhere, while also defending the attempts they did take better than a majority of the league.

 The 76ers have good defenders at nearly every position, and a good system implemented by Brett Brown.
-Utah does have good individual defenders, but unlike the 1-2 two-way punch of Simmons and Embiid, the Jazz have to make the perfect peanut butter-jelly sandwich with Mitchell’s offense and Gobert’s defense.
+Utah does have good individual defenders, but unlike the one-two, two-way punch of Simmons and Embiid, the Jazz have to make the perfect peanut butter-jelly sandwich with Mitchell’s offense and Gobert’s defense.
 In case it wasn’t obvious before, the Jazz greatly surprised and impressed me this season.